-The evaluation of academic progress, whether by examination or other formal review, results in a decision regarding student progress.
 The student will complete an electronic self-evaluation detailing academic progress.
-The adviser will assess the progress report and provide online feedback to the student.
+The adviser (or department designee) will assess the progress report and provide online feedback to the student.
 An additional authorized faculty member may also be asked to review the progress report.
 The student and adviser will have the opportunity to discuss the evaluation in person.
 The evaluation is kept in the student's permanent file.
+Failure to complete the academic self-evaluation by the deadline may result in a hold being placed on the student's account.

-When a decision is made that a student is not making satisfactory progress, the student, the adviser, and the Student Academic Affairs Office will be informed in writing by the department.
+When a decision is made that a student is not making satisfactory progress, the student, the adviser, and the Director of Graduate Studies will be informed in writing by the department.